 Pathways About Us

-The Pathways to Prosperity Network plays an integral part in Missouri’s Top 10 by 20 initiative.
-As head of the Pathways to Prosperity Network, Dr. Henningsen will work to engage educators and employers in a more collaborative approach to the education and training of the next generation of workers.
-The program’s goal is to ensure that high school graduates acquire the competencies and credentials needed to ensure employability or college entry, and to ensure current and future workforce needs.
+The Career Pathways program plays an integral part in Missouri’s Top 10 by 20 initiative.
+As the Career Pathways Manager, Lloyd works to engage educators and employers in a more collaborative approach to the education and training of the next generation of workers.
+The goal of the Career Pathways program is to ensure that all high school graduates acquire the competencies, credentials, and opportunities needed to be ready for employment or college entry and to ensure students are being prepared to meet Missouri’s current and future workforce needs.

 Gail Stewart | St. Louis Pathways to Prosperity Regional Director